This article was updated on July 6th, 2023

 Review your demand planning process and safety stock policies; Are they appropriate to current and expected levels of demand?
 Consider selling inventory that you do not expect to use in the short to medium term.

-Similarly, with Capital Expenditures take a fine toothcomb to your proposed spends, prioritizing those that are key to driving business growth in the short term and postponing those that are not.
+Similarly, with Capital Expenditures take a fine toothcomb to your proposed spends, prioritising those that are key to driving business growth in the short term and postponing those that are not.
 Existing capital can also be reviewed with a view to selling equipment that is no longer required or selling and leasing back your core capital equipment.